pyrocko/grond/docs/source/examples/waveform_regional/index.rst

 Setup
 -----

 To repeat this exercise on your machine, you should first `install Pyrocko <https://pyrocko.org/docs/current/install/>`_ and Grond (see :doc:`/install/index`), if you have not already done so.
-Then, copy the exercise project directory from Grond's git repos to a place of your choice:
+Then, copy the exercise project directory from Grond's git repositories to a place of your choice:

 .. code-block :: sh